minerllabs/getting-started-tasks/README.md

 **:star::star::star: Improve Research baseline of the Diamond competition.**
   * Similar to the second task here, but in a more difficult setting where you may not manually encode actions.
   * Get started by opening [this documentation](https://docs.google.com/document/d/1BxKAFZN1-qfc83GjVYMdsJamU01sngn2LlreuvdxWu0/edit?usp=sharing).
+  * Once done, you can check reference answers [from here](https://docs.google.com/document/d/1p6V3fvLAy8psQPs-v3JXrzBjM8PD_CUi_XBH-1v4qUg/edit?usp=sharing).

+**:star::star::star: Useful utilities for the BASALT 2021 competition.**
+  * A collection and a walkthrough of approaches and methods that are useful for the [BASALT competition](https://www.aicrowd.com/challenges/neurips-2021-minerl-basalt-competition) (learning without rewards).
+  * Get started by opening [this Colab](https://colab.research.google.com/drive/1MtMaNd23mToUvzPnHx4LFmNDseaOTZ_X).